Alpine skiing at the 1964 Winter Olympics – Men's downhill

 The Men's downhill competition of the 1964 Winter Olympics at Innsbruck, Austria, was held at Patscherkofel on Thursday, 30 January.
 The defending world champion was Karl Schranz of Austria, and defending Olympic champion Jean Vuarnet of France had retired from competition.

 The race course had a number of casualties during training runs, including the death of Ross Milne of Australia, which led to a label of "Course of Fear."
 Zimmermann was favored by many to win the downhill and to the delight of the Austrian fans he won by 0.74 seconds.

 The starting gate was at an elevation of 1952 m, and the vertical drop was 867 m.
 The course length was 3.120 km and Zimmerman's winning run resulted in an average speed of 81.297 km/h, with an average vertical descent rate of 6.275 m/s.
 Following the victory, Zimmerman was featured on the cover of Sports Illustrated in the United States.

-A dozen years later in 1976, Franz Klammer raced on a slightly shorter course (by 100 m) and shaved more than 32 seconds off of Zimmerman's time to famously win the Olympic downhill.
+A dozen years later in 1976, Franz Klammer raced on a slightly shorter course (by 100 m) and shaved off more than a half-minute of Zimmerman's time to famously win the Olympic downhill.